kmgowda/SBK/grafana/README.md

    ```
    kubectl expose deployment grafana --type=LoadBalancer --name=grafana-ext
    ```
+   the execution of above command is one time activity; if you delete and recreate the grafana service, you need not execute the above command again.

 1. now, you will get the external IP address for grafana service. check the output as follows.
    ```
    kmg@kmgs-MBP grafana % kubectl get svc